Skip to content

 npm install @cloudcare/react-native-mobile

-This will add a line like this to the package.json of the package:
+This will add the following line to your package.json file:

 "dependencies": {